jadeglaze/spock/README.md

 - [ ] More ReActive: change Wolfram tool to return simple string answer.
 - [ ] More ReActive: change QR code tool to return...
 URL? (then consumer would need to know to put it in img tag to use it)
 - [ ] figure out how to add unit tests
-- [ ] handling of errors and edge cases
+- [ ] handling of errors and edge cases (e.g.: Bug: missing handling of reject from WolframAlpha calls?)
 - [ ] error management (w/ Sentry)
 - [ ] Add instructions to setup and run the app here in README
-- [ ] Use uploadthing.com for images if I need any
 - [ ] Fix inconsistent tab width in code (ideally autoformat)
-- [ ] Bug: missing handling of reject from WolframAlpha calls?
-- [ ] Bug: chat seems to just go off into la-la land and stop responding sometimes.
-- [ ] Bug: First message to chat disappears and gets used as a URL param for some reason.

 ## Stuff I did